 The cacophony is unbelievable, and it is most upsetting seeing all of these people misrepresenting my favorite color black.

 Walking to the Reeperbahn to see the Beatles – Platz.
 I’m walking because, like Berlin, the metro is almost impossible to figure out, what with the confusing routes and microscopic fonts on the maps.

 Reeperbahn – Red Light District – Beatles Early Performance Venue

 I thought the metro had closed, but I saw the one I needed and it was open so I jumped at the chance since it was a long walk home.
 Indeed it was running, and I got my train home.
 Unfortunately, I had yet to find the elusive Beatles – Platz.
 Tomorrow’s another day, and I figured I’d get a good start with the walking tour in the morning.

 Wrong!!!
 I got this gap-toothed, Ukrainian, nebbisher nerd with a lisp swanning about unintelligibly whilst continuously bouncing up and down on the balls of his feet.
-I felt like the animal who gets his leg caught in a trap, and resorts to chewing off his own foot to get away.
+I felt like the animal who gets his leg caught in a trap, and resorts to chewing off his own foot to get away from this nerdy numbnuts.
 The bad jokes and self-indulgent commentary were excruciating.

 City Hall – This is the first building that I heard very little to report on.

 Chilehaus – It is an exceptional example of the 1920s Brick Expressionism style of architecture.
 That bit I got from the internet.
 Very cool building.